elastic/kibana/x-pack/plugins/elastic_assistant/README.md

 ### Testing

-To run the tests for this plugin, run `node scripts/jest --watch x-pack/plugins/elastic_assistant/jest.config.js --coverage' ` from the Kibana root directory.
+To run the tests for this plugin, run `node scripts/jest --watch x-pack/plugins/elastic_assistant/jest.config.js --coverage` from the Kibana root directory.